open-telemetry/semantic-conventions/docs/http/http-spans.md

 HTTP request may fail if it was cancelled or an error occurred preventing the client or server from sending/receiving the request/response fully.

-When instrumentation detects such errors it MUST to `Error` and MUST set `error.description` attribute.
+When instrumentation detects such errors it MUST set span status to `Error` and MUST set the `error.id` attribute.

 ## Common Attributes